Diving into the Anonymous Programs, Step One First!

 I’m sure many of you have heard of the 12 steps before.
 It is part of the largest and oldest recovery fellowship on earth, Alcoholics Anonymous.
 Alcoholics Anonymous commonly referred to as A.A has helped spawn various other recovery fellowships that follow the same guidelines.
-Groups like Narcotics Anonymous (N.A) and Cocaine Anonymous (C.A) focus more on drug addiction than alcoholism, but the meaning and purpose behind the 12 steps stays the same.
+Groups like Narcotics Anonymous (N.A) and Cocaine Anonymous (C.A) focus more on drug addiction than alcoholism, but the meaning and purpose behind the 12 steps stay the same.

 Bill Wilson, one of the founders of A.A began working on The Big Book of Alcoholics Anonymous and the 12 steps in the mid-1930’s.
-With the help of his friend Dr. Bob they put together the 12 Steps of Alcoholics Anonymous.
+With the help of his friend Dr. Bob, they put together the 12 Steps of Alcoholics Anonymous.
 I am going to help you break down the 12 steps and explain them in modern terms.
-If you are addict please just replace the word “drink” with “drug” or “alcohol” with “heroin or pills”, do the same with any similar words so it applies to you.
+If you are an addict please just replace the word “drink” with “drug” or “alcohol” with “heroin or pills”, do the same with any similar words so it applies to you.

 24 Hour Rehab Hotline – Get Help Now

 - We admitted we were powerless over alcohol – that our lives had become unmanageable. – Pretty much this means that when you drink you don’t have control.
 You don’t go out and have one beer you have 12.
 You find yourself drinking even when you don’t want to drink, you have had consequences due to your drinking and it hasn’t made you change.
 Alcohol dictates your day, you have no control over your drinking.
 Step One and the necessity of surrender go hand in hand.